 A Roth IRA allows IRA holders to enjoy tax-free distributions.
 This is because the Roth IRA was funded with after-tax dollars, meaning you don’t receive an upfront tax-break, but all income and gains on your investment will be tax-free when you take a qualified distribution (in order for a Roth IRA distribution to qualify, the IRA must be opened for at least five years, and the IRA holder must be age 59 1/2 or older).

-Many retirement investors use their Roth IRA to purchase traditional investments, like stocks, bonds, CDs, mutual funds and the like.
+Many retirement investors use their Roth IRA to purchase traditional investments, like stocks, bonds, CDs, mutual funds, and the like.
 The breadth of investments you can make with your IRA is typically determined by the company that holds the account.
-For example, if your Roth IRA is held by a bank or financial institution, you will most likely only be limited to make tax-free traditional investments.
+For example, if your Roth IRA is held by a bank or financial institution, you will most likely only be limited to making tax-free traditional investments.

 You can make almost any type of investment with a Self-Directed Roth IRA.
 The only investments that you cannot make are those the IRC prohibits, which are very few.
 Find out the prohibited investments with a Self-Directed Roth IRA.